isomerpages/moe-ast-moehc/_school-histories/Schools/CHIJ Our Lady Of Good Counsel.md

 _Simple Dans Ma Vertu, Forte Dans Devoir (French Version)<br>
 _Simple in Virtue, Steadfast in Duty (English Version)_

-To be **Simple in Virtue** is to cultivate a personal honesty which helps us relate to others with respect, openness and sincerity.
+To be&nbsp;**Simple in Virtue**&nbsp;is to cultivate a personal honesty which helps us relate to others with respect, openness and sincerity.
 Virtue is nobleness of character nurtured by a genuine desire to live according to God’s will as revealed in the Gospel.

-To be **Steadfast in Duty** is to be faithful in fulfilling our obligations and having the capacity to rise above difficulties or obstacles to execute and complete a task in the service of others.
+To be&nbsp;**Steadfast in Duty**&nbsp;is to be faithful in fulfilling our obligations and having the capacity to rise above difficulties or obstacles to execute and complete a task in the service of others.

 #### **School Crest**
 The CHIJ badge or crest (called the Blason, in French) was designed by Mere Saint Aloysia, Superior General (1877 – 1901) and her senior students of 1894.